powsybl/powsybl-tutorials/metrix/src/main/README.md

 - SO: South West

 # 2- To get started:
-Along with the network file, you can find a timeseries file at the path :
+Along with the network file, you can find a timeseries file at the path:
 `src/main/resources/3A/data/ts/time-series-tp.csv`.
 It will contains time series to map to each demand and/or unavoidable production of the network.
 It is organized as follows: